object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 :term:`IDE` will vary depending on the choice of debugger and IDE in question.
-That said, the concepts involved in using a debugger are essentially independent of the actual layout of the interface, so this section will still be of some use even if you intend to use different programs.
+That said, the concepts involved in using a debugger are essentially independent of the actual layout of the interface, so this section will still be of some use even if you intend to use different tools.
 Second, textual descriptions of graphical programs are somewhat problematic in and of themselves.
 Readers are therefore advised to watch the accompanying video before (and possibly instead of) reading this section.